zacanger/trash/README.md

 ### TODO

-* Respect windows that specifically want to float
+* Remove gaps altogether?
 * Indicate which desktop you're on
 * Move mouse cursor when focus changes by keyboard
-* Move window to different virtual workspace
+* Rewrite in a higher level language?

 ## Credits